 Have you used the option to customize your own collections?

 Yes, for example, we have a custom inventory collection for the single-cell RNA sequencing plates that we process.
 This lets us record their unique properties in custom fields.
-As these plates move through the single-cell RNA sequencing process, we are able to keep track of them and keep them tied together to our research by adding them to the relevant experiments.
+As these plates move through the single-cell RNA sequencing process, we can keep track of them and keep them tied together to our research by adding them to the relevant experiments.

 Key Results